alexbfree/thesis/src/chapter-5.md

 [^11]: In this study and throughout this thesis, my usage of the word 'want' in the context of data capabilities deliberately includes both meanings of the word: the need or desire of the individual, but also that which they **lack** (see opening of Chapter 6).

-[^12]: At the time of writing (autumn 2021) the GPDR legally applies in both the European Union and the United Kingdom, which have a total population of 513 million individuals [37].
+[^12]: At the time of writing (summer 2022) the GPDR legally applies in both the European Union and the United Kingdom, which have a total population of 513 million individuals [37].
 GDPR rights are also conferred to any individual who is a customer of businesses with registered offices in EU or UK countries, meaning that these rights are in effect globally available for non-EU, non-UK users of many multi-national digital service providers.

 ### Current GDPR Research and its Limitations